 Einstein, Watson, Sensei, Leonardo.
 What do these people have in common?
 What if I say they’re not people?
 They are AI suites of the major, world-known technology vendors.
 Though each of them has its unique properties and helps businesses make more informed decisions faster, today we will talk about Salesforce’s Einstein AI.
 Why?
 To date, it’s the most user-friendly AI suite with a broad potential for various practical uses.

 Launched in 2016, it made Salesforce one of the smartest CRM platforms in the world (although there are some powerful Salesforce alternatives on the market), bringing the power of artificial intelligence to every Salesforce user.
 With each new update, Einstein accumulates more advanced features and gets easier for non-tech users.
 At the same time, it provides wider customization capabilities for those ready for all the programming fun.

 One of the latest brilliant applications of Einstein AI is the visual identification of great white sharks present near popular beaches in Southern California.
 This way, the AI experts and oceanographers are trying to keep beaches safe, protect the populations of great white sharks, and help people learn how to share the waves with the wildlife.

 However, like any sophisticated mechanism AI is still a source of confusion and controversy.
-According to Salesforce consultants, that is the case with Einstein AI, too.
+According to most Salesforce services providers, that is the case with Einstein AI, too.
 Many users don’t quite understand how Salesforce Einstein works and how to leverage it.
 So, when businesses purchase Salesforce, Einstein feels like the black box with no key to it.

 Let’s look at the bigger picture of Salesforce AI and explore how to use it with a view to increasing ROI and outrunning your competitors.